Skip to content

 This we should be able to agree on – there is nothing political about condemning violence, lest we sanction a society dominated by the weaponization of fear.
 We must confront online radicalization, the martyrdom of perpetrators, and the dehumanization of victims across the ideological spectrum.
 Reinforcing and rebuilding a shared norm condemning political violence will not be accomplished lightly nor quickly.
 But to prevent the disillusionment of our youth from fomenting a violent, polarized, civically disengaged generation, we must act.
 What would have happened if Casap had succeeded in murdering Trump to start his civil war?
 To avoid finding out, we need to recognize the dangerous attitudes growing among young people and find the bravery and leadership to start speaking up.

-Dayla Berkowitz is a research Analyst in the Democracy, Conflict, and Governance Program at Carnegie Endowment for International Peace, focusing on targeted and political violence in the US.
-She has an MA in Security Studies from Georgetown University.
+Dalya Berkowitz is a Research Analyst in the Democracy, Conflict, and Governance Program at Carnegie Endowment for International Peace, focusing on targeted and political violence in the U.S. She has an MA in Security Studies from Georgetown University.

 Read More